 - misunderstanding of pernicious social convention (today sometimes coded as autistic)

-- The saucepan becomes a crown, which highlights the absurdity of the props of hierarchy.
+CARNIVALESQUE OBJECTSCarnivalesque characters are often given props with which to have fun.
+In Wild Things, the saucepan becomes a crown, which highlights the absurdity of the props of hierarchy.
+Speaking of Max…

 WHERE THE WILD THINGS ARE